knpuniversity/phpunit/knpu/mock-return.md

 That's it! *Whenever* that method is called, it will return 20.
 And that means, at the bottom, we can assert that 20 should match `$dinosaur->getLength()`.

-If it does *not*... something is funny!
+If it does *not*... something is fishy!
 Try the tests!

 ```terminal-silent
 ./vendor/bin/phpunit